THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 - A site with an active readership.
 It is great if you can not only get the domain authority boost but attract more readers to your blog from your guest post.

 Start by making a list of sites that meet these criteria that you would like to guest post for.
-You can also ask people in your blogging/niche site/other relevant groups for guest posting options.
+As mentioned above, there are many guest posting options in the free DNW Facebook group here.
 However, don’t just do it for everyone that says yes.
 Writing a guest post is a lot of effort and you should maximise your time by ensuring that you are guest posting for the best sites possible.

 It is worth remembering that quality links are more important than the quantity of links so it is worth putting in effort to make sure you get the best quality ones.